How to Use Forex Signals

 A signal such as that in the above example should be based on analysis conducted by one or more experienced traders.

+II.
 The Correct Role of Signals in a Forex Trading Strategy

 Signals, as the name would suggest, highlight a trading position opportunity.
 They are not a sure fire winning position as even the best traders open plenty of losing trades.
 Being a successful trader is defined by making consistent profits from the combination of all trades made over a period of time.
 This is achieved by of course having strong expertise in fundamental and technical analysis and being able to pick out winning entry and exit trading points.
 However, it also about being able to correctly spread risk and take enough positions to even out the averages and compensate losing positions which will inevitably be made.